 |Rabbit MQ Depth||Queue length of the specified queue||rabbitmq|

 It is very important to understand application performance while applying scaling rules on HTTP Throughput and HTTP Latency.
 The following points should be considered while applying scale rules on throughput or latency of HTTP requests:

 - Performance benchmarking results of the application (to understand at what load application performance starts to deteriorate) and how many instances are needed to avoid going beyond that load.

 - While calculating HTTP Latency time, any backend service/database communication should also be taken into consideration, and if there is any proportional deterioration in backing services, they should be taken into account so as to not escalate an already deteriorated situation.

-- While setting up the rule on HTTP request, we should consider peak time traffic coming to application which helps configuring auto scaling in an efficient manner.
-Your max instances for autoscaling should also be able to accommodate traffic considering unavailability of other datacenters your app may be hosted on.
+- While setting up the rule on HTTP request, we should consider peak time traffic coming to application which helps to configure auto-scaling in an efficient manner.
+Your max instances for autoscaling should also be able to accommodate traffic considering the unavailability of other datacenters your app may be hosted on.